An Actor Develops

 So what made Ekwa such a great actor-director?
 After high school, Ekwa went to America to pursue a degree in film-making and TV production at the New York University.
 She did not quite enjoy the first years as she faced the same challenge she had as a young girl watching movies with her family- all the projects to study were occidental and she could not relate to them.
 It was only in her fourth year that she was introduced to African film makers.
 She was intrigued but also annoyed that she had to come all the way to America and wait for three years before learning about these great artistes.
 She decided to enroll for a Masters Degree in African Films.
 This would mark the beginning of her pursuit of high quality and meaningful films that would inspire and affect people back home.
 As life continued to unfold, she went from project to project in the USA which automatically became her third home.
 She is a Tanzanian who grew up in Kenya.

-the Kenyan film industry.
+You can therefore only imagine Ekwa’s joy about five years ago when her script The Agency was picked by M-Net Africa as the first locally produced one hour long drama series in East Africa.
+The scope of the project was big and gave her an opportunity to learn the Kenyan film industry.
 She had a memorable experience working with the crew.
 To her great surprise, she was respected and her being a woman had no impact on her instructions.
 Unfortunately, this was also her lowest moment as the project which was produced by Sterling Quality Ltd. could not stretch to the last episode of the first season due to production- related difficulties.
 However, through this experience, game changers like the great Dorothy Ghettuba emerged (yes, I just called Dorothy Great).
 Dorothy, the award winning producer, worked as a project manager in The Agency and later went on to form Spielworks Media after the flop.
 Ekwa, not being the kind to cry over spilt milk got over it and steadily built an illustrious career as an independent film maker.

 With several award–winning films under her belt including her short film thriller Taharuki (Suspense), a 12-minute prequel to her feature film In development, was picked up for distribution by Shorts International Inc. and is currently in circulation in both North America and Europe.
 Weakness, a short film she produced, was nominated for a 2010 Kalasha Award and a 2011 African Movie Academy Award (AMAA).
 She is in the last leg of promoting Soko Sonko (The Market King) which was commissioned by Focus Features Africa First Program.
 She is currently co-writing and directing a highly engaging and artistic comical web series called All My Friends Are Married.